The Fifth International Workshop on

 The aim of this workshop is to bring together researchers, practitioners and potential users with interests in the multidisciplinary topics listed above.

-Paper submissions should be related to the following areas: pattern recognition, biometrics and personal identification; multimedia storage and retrieval; and data mining and machine learning.
+Paper submissions should be related to the following areas: pattern recognition, biometrics and personal identification; vision and scene interpretation; multimedia storage and retrieval; and data mining and machine learning.
 Focus on applications (industrial, medical, entertainment, home media) is desirable, although new techniques and algorithms are also highly encouraged.

 Format of the Workshop

 The workshop will comprise of invited talks, oral and poster presentations.
-The proceedings of the workshop will be published in the form of a book.
+The proceedings of the workshop will be published in the form of a book, with ISBN and a CD-ROM as well.

 Submission of Papers

 Prospective authors are invited to submit papers for oral presentation in any of the areas listed above.
-Only full papers in english will be accepted, and the length of the paper should not exceed 10 pages (5000 words).
-Instructions for preparing the manuscript (in Word and Latex formats) are available in the ICEIS web page.
+Only full papers in English will be accepted, and the length of the paper should not exceed 10 pages (5000 words).
+Instructions for preparing the manuscript (in Word and Latex format) are available at the ICEIS web site.
 Postscript/RTF versions of the manuscript should be submitted thru ICEIS web-based paper submission procedure.

 Workshop Program Committee

-The workshop will be held at the Universidade Portucalense in Porto, Portugal.
+The workshop will be held at Deauville Beach Resort in Miami, USA.

 To attend the workshop you need to register at http://www.iceis.org